Eena contemplated Shanks’ story as she slouched on the edge of the

 She could hear them call out her name, but her eyes didn’t dare veer

-from stone, staring forward, watching her every move.
-Within the passing of moments, her breathing
+cut from stone, staring forward, watching her every move.
+Within the passing of

 retribution swirled in her head—justifiable retaliation against a big, arrogant,